Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale)

 Photo: Andy Brown (9)

-Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Me and my Dad, having a well earned rest at the top of Scafell Pike having completed all three peaks in the UK National Three Peaks Challenge.
+Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - On the top of Scafell Pike with Mac the Dog

 Walk c454 Scafell Pike via The Corridor Route from Seathwaite (Borrowdale) - Airplane wreckage below Broad Crag buttress, just off the corridor route to Scafell Pike